Swan Lake, Tulsa: History

 The central feature of the lake, a large rustic concrete fountain, was rebuilt by the WPA in 1938.
 The water supply to Swan Lake was cut off during a drought in 1948.
 Much of the water in the lake evaporated, while the rest became stagnant.
 The lake was later drained and refilled, but the surrounding infrastructure had deteriorated in the meantime.
 The drain line collapsed and pests such as mosquitos and rats proliferated.
 The condition recurred during the 1950s and 1960s.
 A 1983 city bond issue funded a major renovation campaign that brought the area back; 1986 saw the lake drained again, and by 1987 a $1 million facelift had been completed.
 The refurbishment even included restocking the lake with desirable wildlife such as Trumpeter swans.
-However, the large central concrete fountain fell into disrepair in 2000 and has not been refurbished.
+The large central concrete fountain fell into disrepair in 2000; however, it was refurbished and returned to operational status in November 2024 after a $2.2 million renovation project funded by the City.

 Description

 Swan Lake is the focal point of the district of the same name.
 Two-story houses built around the lake from 1919 to the present represent a variety of architectural styles including Spanish, Georgian Revival and vernacular interpretations honoring the swan.
 The remainder of the neighborhood is similar in scale, containing bungalows, two-story houses, quadruplexes and six-plexes of stone, clapboard and stucco.
 The Swan Lake area has more two- and three-story, 1920 to 1930 multi-family apartments and duplexes than any other residential area in Tulsa.
 The district includes the commercial area on 15th Street.

 The neighborhood of Swan Lake was designed and laid out in a smaller than normal street grid system.
 This design identified from the beginning a desire for an enhance focus on pedestrian traffic and an indirect focus on neighborly community interaction.
 Supporting this idea is the quantity of community organization and community activities that are prevalent year round.
 Such a community involvement identifies a true connection between the neighborhood and the citizens that call it home.

 Noted Tulsa architect, Joseph R. Koberling, Jr. chose to build his own home in the district in 1944.
 The house at 1543 South Swan Drive is still used as a private residence.
 Its architectural syle has been described as French Eclectic.